Lambert-Nguyen/cosmo-management/docs/implementation/PROJECT_COMPLETION_SUMMARY_2025-09-07.md

 **Mission Status**: ✅ **ACCOMPLISHED**

-The Aristay property management system has been successfully transformed into a **production-ready enterprise fortress** featuring:
+The Cosmo property management system has been successfully transformed into a **production-ready enterprise fortress** featuring:

 - 🌍 **Global cloud storage** with Cloudinary CDN
 - ⚡ **World-class image optimization** (8.01x compression maintained)